 I negotiated a huge gap between my return tickets, which allowed me to organize a two-week backpacking trip across California.

 I have also been reimbursed for trips to Washington DC, Montreal and several other cities in North America.

-In Canada, we have a government-sponsored language program-Explore, which puts students in a different province for a month long French or English learning opportunity.
+In Canada, we have a government-sponsored language program-Explore, which puts students in a different province for a month-long French or English learning opportunity.
 They will provide a bursary for the program, accommodation and even provide meal money!
 Explore also organize weekend trips to other cities, such as Quebec.
 Of course, not a lot of governments are like this.
-But there is definitely opportunity out there if you look hard.
+But there is definitely opportunity out there if you look hard enough.

 Before they started memberships, my go-to site for conferences and events was Heysuccess.
 They also provide listings of internships and jobs abroad for students and graduates alike.

 2. Bizarre Work Opportunities